≡ Menu

 Temperament and Personality

-Like the Greyhound, is calm, composed, kind and generous with his human family.
-He is relaxed and laidback by nature.
-But when he goes on a hunt, he is almost like a predator on the prowl.
+The temperament of a Longdog is not much different from that of a Greyhound.
+The Greyhound is one of the most ancient breeds that has been around for thousands of years.
+Like the Greyhound, the Longdog breed is calm, composed, kind, and generous with his human family.
+He is relaxed and laid back by nature.
+But he is almost like a predator on the prowl when he goes on a hunt.
 There is no stopping him from getting to his target.

-Longdog are also…
+Longdog is also…

-While the Longdog is a healthy breed, it does pick up a few health disorders from its parents such as…
+While the Longdog is a healthy breed, it does pick up a few health disorders from its parents, such as…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+While many of these conditions may not be life-threatening, they can become quite expensive, particularly if they become.
+In particular, we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?